 Louisiana Explosion Lawyers

 Gas Well, Refinery & Offshore Explosions in Lafayette & Across Louisiana

 As a Gulf Coast state, Louisiana is home to factories, refineries, natural gas wells, and hubs for offshore drilling operations.
 Unfortunately, with industry comes the risks that accompany it—including explosions.
 When an explosion happens, it’s typically the people who didn’t cause it who suffer the most.

 At Arnold & Itkin, our explosion lawyers work to investigate accidents and demand answers from the companies and people who could’ve prevented them, yet didn’t.
 Often, we find that a lack of training, not enough investment in safety equipment, or other types of negligence triggered a blast.
 If companies remained truly dedicated to protecting their workers, these incidents would have never happened.
 No one should suffer under the weight of medical bills, lost wages, and an extensive recovery process because their company failed to protect them.

 If you’ve suffered from an explosion in Louisiana, call Arnold & Itkin.
-Our Louisiana explosion lawyers have recovered billions of dollars for clients.
+Our Louisiana injury lawyers have recovered billions of dollars for clients.
 Call (888) 493-1629 for a free review!

 The St. Mary Parish Oil Well Explosion